Treatment for migraines

 Triptans.

 These prescription drugs, such as sumatriptan (Imitrex, Tosymra) and rizatriptan (Maxalt), are prescription drugs for migraines because they block pain pathways in the brain.
 Taking pills, injections, or nasal sprays can alleviate many migraine symptoms.
-They may be unsafe for people at risk for stroke or heart attack.
+They may be unsafe for people at risk of stroke or heart attack.

 Dihydroergotamines (D.H.E.
-45, Migranal).
+45, Migranal)

 Available as a nasal spray or injection, it is most effective when taken shortly after the onset of migraine symptoms for migraines that tend to last longer than 24 hours.
 Side effects can include worsening vomiting and migraine-related nausea.